From chambers to echo chambers: Quantifying polarization with a second-neighbor approach applied to Twitter's climate

+To assess the significance of our observations, we compare the observed overlap distribution with that of a random network generated from a null model.
+We choose the directed configuration model [\cite{hofstad_2016}, Chapter 7] for such a benchmark.
+It consists of all possible graphs that share the same \emph{in-} and \emph{out-} degree sequence as our original network.
+It can be thought as the same network but where all directed edges have been reshuffled in a way that all degrees are preserved.
+Since belonging to an audience or a chamber depends only in the positivity of $W_{ij}$, we can work directly with the unweighted adjacency matrix,

+where we are denoting by $\bA^*$ the unweighted adjacency matrix of built by our data, \eqref{eq:def-Wij}.
+We denote by $\bA$ a random adjacency matrix sampled from the configuration model.
+Mathematically, the probability mass function can be written with Kronecker deltas in the following way,

-This choice of randomness results in networks with a locally tree like structure, more realistic choices can be proposed but they are in general harder to control when trying to match with real networks, \cite{Aguirre_L_pez_2021,foster2010communities}.
-The relevant observables are also harder to compute analytically, we therefore choose to work with the locally tree like structure of the configuration model.
+Samples of this distribution were obtained by reshuffling the edges of our original network.
+This choice of randomness results in networks with a locally tree-like structure.
+More realistic choices can be proposed, but they are harder to control when trying to match with real networks, \cite{Aguirre_L_pez_2021,foster2010communities}.